open-telemetry/semantic-conventions-java/README.md

 as a build check.
 It will ensure that only binary / source compatible changes are made. **NOTE: this checking of binary / source compatibility is not required and will change in the future.**

+To check compatibility, run `./gradlew build` after updating the template and running the generation task as documented above.

 ## Contributing

 Before you start - see OpenTelemetry